IBM/supply-chain-insights/README.md

 Note these are fake credentials ^^.

-Nice, you are now ready to use the WSCI APIs!
+Nice, you are now ready to use the SCI APIs!

-# 5. Use APIs to automate uploading of data to Watson Supply Chain Insights
+# 5. Use APIs to automate uploading of data to  Supply Chain Insights
-Let's first go to the WSCI [API documentation page](https://developer.ibm.com/api/view/scinsights-prod:supply-chain-insights:title-Supply_Chain_Insights#doc).
+Let's first go to the SCI [API documentation page](https://developer.ibm.com/api/view/scinsights-prod:supply-chain-insights:title-Supply_Chain_Insights#doc).
 From there, let's try out first API request to find customers.
 In your cloned repo, you should see a script that is called `getCustomers.js`.
-This script, along with a lot of the other scripts we will run, use the base api `https://api.ibm.com/scinsights/run/api/`, but this one in specific looks to get all of the customers we have stored in WSCI.
+This script, along with a lot of the other scripts we will run, use the base api `https://api.ibm.com/scinsights/run/api/`, but this one in specific looks to get all of the customers we have stored in SCI.
 This is why the URL we will make a API request to is the following:

 `url: 'https://api.ibm.com/scinsights/run/api/customers'`